School holidays

 Parents in South Africa will need to know when the local school holidays are.
 Luckily, all schools have the same holiday dates, and they all close on national public holidays, which makes school holiday planning a bit easier in all regions.

-When are the school holidays in South Africa?
+An overview of school holidays in South Africa

 The South African school year runs from January to December.
 There are four school holidays: